edjpman/edjpman.github.io/medVec/mVtutorial.md

 ## BERT Based Replication

 To help show that medical professional efforts are more impactful from a holistic and relational standpoint, I implement a supervised classification scenario on patient symptom descriptions that are contextually sparse.
-This follows known uses for the BERT architecture proposed in (cite devlin).
+This follows known uses for the BERT architecture proposed in (Devlin et al., 2019).
 The descriptions are transformed into embeddings utilizing a custom pre-trained BERT model named ClinicalBERT trained on over 3 million patient electronic health records.
 It's important to note that ClinicalBERT is technically a DistilBERT model which is a reduced form of BERT with half the amount of transformer encoding blocks but achieves nearly similar accuracy.
-For details please refer to the original DistilBERT paper (cite dbert paper) as details will be provided in a different page in the future.
+For details please refer to the original DistilBERT [paper](https://arxiv.org/pdf/1910.01108) (Sanh et al., 2020) as details will be provided in a different page in the future.
 After the embeddings are created, a simple feed-forward multi-layer perceptron neural network is trained on the embeddings for further fine tuning and classification testing.

 ### Dataset: